Toyinbee/DA-DS-ML-Mini--Assessment--project-instructions/README.md

 - 📈 Data Scientist
 - 🤖 Machine Learning Engineer

-You have **still the 26th of june** to complete and submit your task.
+You have **till the 26th of june** to complete and submit your task.
 Push your work to GitHub and paste your **public repo link** in the submission form.

 ---